Goodbye 70’s Style Curtains, Hello Roller Shades

 Watch the Video to see our new RV windshield roller shades in action!

 These shades have held up great so far!
 With that said, if you plan to work in the front cab area of your RV I highly recommend adding solar shades or some sort of insulation.
 We don’t generally hang out in the cab area unless driving so it’s never been an issue.
 We also have curtains right behind the captain’s chairs that we can open or close to help insulate from extreme heat or cold.
 This summer was pretty hot AND I tried to work up front and that’s when I realized how hot it can get if the shade is down – plus the bright white can be blinding (opening the shade pretty much solves this).
-I don’t actually work up front anymore and it’s not a big deal for us, but if you can afford to add insulated backing, I’d recommend it.
+I don’t actually work up front anymore, but if you can afford to add insulated backing, I’d recommend it.

 Budget-Friendly Roller Shades – See how we covered up the rest of the RV windows